Breach (2007 film): Related content

+Reception

-Critical reception
+Critical response

-The review aggregator Rotten Tomatoes gives the film an 84% approval score based on 177 reviews, with an average rating of 7.10/10.
-The consensus reads, "Powered by Chris Cooper's masterful performance, Breach is a tense and engaging portrayal of the FBI's infamous turncoat.".
-Metacritic reported the film had an average score of 74 out of 100, based on 36 reviews.
+The review aggregator Rotten Tomatoes gives the film an approval rating of 84% based on 176 reviews, with an average rating of 7.10/10.
+The site's critics consensus reads, "Powered by Chris Cooper's masterful performance, Breach is a tense and engaging portrayal of the FBI's infamous turncoat."
+Metacritic reported a weighted average score of 74 out of 100, based on 36 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Manohla Dargis of The New York Times said, "One of the strengths of Breach, a thriller that manages to excite and unnerve despite our knowing the ending, is how well it captures the utter banality of this man and his world."

 Peter Travers of Rolling Stone rated the film 3½ out of four stars, calling it a "steadily gripping hothouse of a thriller."
 He added, "Director and co-writer Billy Ray, who detailed the misconduct of journalist Stephen Glass at The New Republic in 2003's Shattered Glass ... proves himself a filmmaker of uncommon talent and ambition."

 Ruthe Stein of the San Francisco Chronicle commented, "Breach suffers from lavishing so much attention on a relatively minor figure ...
 O'Neill, at least the way he's presented, isn't a particularly compelling character, and he is made less so by Phillippe's lackluster performance ...
 [The film] expends too much energy on a minor functionary, but it is still worth seeing for its fleeting looks into a heart of darkness."